 So, let’s see how to account for it!

 In Switzerland, there are special life insurances that are directly linked to the retirement system.
 In fact, my life insurance is not standard life insurance but a third pillar life insurance.
 This means that the life insurance policy is linked to retirement and the third pillar.

 In Switzerland, the third pillar of retirement can be either in a bank account or in the form of a life insurance policy.
 The bank account option is the obvious solution.
 However, many people opt for a life insurance third pillar as well.
 This is a special form of life insurance.
 You will get some part of your capital back at the retirement age (65 years old currently).
 That means that once I reach this age, I will get back some money.

 In the event of your death, your spouse will get the capital.
 Moreover, most of these insurance policies also cover the case where you cannot pay any more.
 Not if you stop paying, of course.
 But if you become handicapped or unable to work.
 In this case, the insurance will cover your fee while you can’t work.

-Therefore, expenses to my life insurance are very similar to the payment I do to my bank third pillar.
+Therefore, expenses to my life insurance are very similar to the payments I do to my bank third pillar.
 And I do not account for these as expenses.
 This is an investment.
 So, I decided to remove this recurring expense from my budget.
 Since we are close to the beginning of the year, I also decided to remove it from January 2018 and February 2018.
 This means that my savings rate is better in these two months.
 It is now 33% in January and 4.2% in February.
-I will update the Savings Rates shortly.
+This is reflected on our Savings Rates page.

-However, my Net Worth does not get better since the current value of the insurance is 0 CHF.
+Currently, my Net Worth does not get better since the current value of the insurance is 0 CHF.
 If you take out the insurance in the early years, you lose everything.
 In fact, I will start accounting the insurance as Net Worth in September 2018.
 I believe this makes my accounting better and more accurate.